Icesave/eldhusidhjajoafel/README.md

 To win you need to blow up these guys:
 ![alt text](src/imgs/bubbleboi.png?raw=true "Bad guy")

-To blow them up you need to hit them with your pitchfork.
+To blow them up you need to hit them with your pitchforks.
 *But watch out!* when they blow up, smaller ones come out.
 There are 5 levels and have increasing difficulty.
 Also, you can only shoot your pitchforks one at time.

 ## Power ups:
-There are four power ups to help you, but you can only have one activated at any time.
+There are four power ups to help you but you can only have one activated at any time.

 1. Protect life - This one protect you form losing a life if you die